ixfxfun/demos-npm/src/ml/hand/README.md

 }
 ```

-The first thing to realise is each field is a two-dimensional array: an array containing arrays.
+The first thing to realise is each field is a two-dimensional array, as evident in the `[][]` typing.
+A two-dimensional array is an array containing arrays.
 You can think of this like a table: each row contains several cells of data.
 So to get access to a specific bit of data you need two coordinates: row and column.

-In our case, the first coordinate is the index of detected hand.
+In our case, the first coordinate - the row - is the index of detected hand.
 Eg:
 ```js
 result.landmarks[0] // array of landmarks for the first hand. result.landmarks.length // how many hands